Short-term TEFL jobs and summer TEFL jobs [updated for 2023]

 Many jobs teaching English abroad require a year-long contract, or sometimes longer.
-Most of the time, if you are going to move to another country, you’ll want to stay for at least a year.
+Most of the time, if you are going to move to another country, schools will want to stay for at least a year because of the costs of processing your work permit and/or visa.
 However, we’ve all been in those situations where we want or need temporary work – just a short-term job teaching English abroad.
-Here are some suggestions on short-term TEFL jobs.
+There are many different options for this, from

-Although schools might prefer to employ a teacher for a full academic year, there are plenty of short-term TEFL jobs available in both China and Thailand – for one semester.
+Although schools might prefer to employ a teacher for a full academic year, there are plenty of short-term TEFL jobs available in Thailand – for one semester.
 In Thailand, the school semester runs from April to October, and October to March, so they are around five months each.
-China follows a more traditional semester system of September to January/February (depending on when Spring Festival (otherwise known as Chinese New Year) is, and then from February/March to June/July.

-Particularly before the second semester (October for Thailand and January/February for China) schools look for teachers for one semester because teachers have left.
+Particularly before the second semester schools look for teachers for one semester because teachers have left.
 This can be a warning sign – they left because they didn’t like the job, but there can be a variety of reasons why a teacher leaves mid-year.

 Because of the demand for teachers at schools all over Thailand, programs exist like the one we trained on.
 They put you through a four-week course in how to teach English, and then place you in a school for one semester.
 This can be a great opportunity to get your TEFL certificate and see if you like teaching English and teaching English in Thailand.

 Be aware, though, that some of these positions are empty for a reason, and such programs are sometimes used to fill vacancies that others don’t want.
 There are stories of participants being sent to remote areas of Thailand when they expected to be in Bangkok or Chiang Mai.

 Language Assistant Schemes in Europe – September/October to June